mbenhaddou/mlops/readme.md

 Create a prefect deployment for the training server.

-`prefect deployment build training.py:training -n train-classifier -q dev`
+`prefect deployment build training.py:training -n train-classifier -q ml`

 ## How to use